 - The senior years are defined as those who have been in school for at least eight years.
 If they begin to slow down, they may require weight maintenance, either up or down, particular care (such as other soft surfaces for probable arthritis), and possibly more regular vet visits.

 Unlike their wild counterparts, who live for one to two years on average, pet rabbits can live for five to fourteen years, depending on the breed.

 The Holland Lop bunny is the most popular pet rabbit breed.
 This low-maintenance rabbit with a gentle demeanor can live for up to ten years.
 Lionhead rabbits have a lifespan of seven to ten years.
 They make excellent family pets since they are friendly and playful.

-Rex rabbits are amiable, intelligent, and athletic, and are recognized for their dense hair.
+Rex rabbits are amiable, intelligent, athletic, and recognized for their dense hair.
 They have a lifespan of six to eight years.
 The mini lop, a popular domesticated rabbit breed, can live for seven to fourteen years.

 The Netherland dwarf rabbits and dwarf Hotot rabbits are the most common dwarf rabbit breeds.
 Dwarf rabbits from the Netherlands are small, lively creatures with a lifespan of ten to twelve years.
 Hotot, a dwarf, can live for seven to ten years.

 |Holland Lop||Up to 10 years|

 |Lionhead Rabbits||7-10 years|

 |Mini Lop||7-14 years|